lightningRalf/mindpilot-mcp/README.md

 # Mindpilot MCP
 See through your agent's eyes.
-Visualize legacy code, inspect complex subsystems, understand everything.
+Visualize legacy code, inspect complex flows, understand everything.

 ![Screenshot](https://raw.githubusercontent.com/abrinsmead/mindpilot-mcp/main/mindpilot-mcp.png)

 ## Why Mindpilot?
-- **Visualize Anything**: Generate on-demand architecture, code, and process diagrams to accelerate understanding of complex systems.
+- **Visualize Anything**: Use your coding agent to generate on-demand architecture, code, and process diagrams to view your code from different perspectives.
-- **Vibe Checks**: AI-generated code often accumulates unused or redundant constructs.
-Code and architecture visualizations can help to quickly spot areas that need cleanup.
+- **Vibe Checks**: AI-generated code can accumulate unused and redundant constructs.
+Use visualizations to spot areas that need cleanup.
 - **Local Processing**: Diagrams are never sent to the cloud.
 Everything stays between you, your agent, and your agent's LLM provider(s).
-- **Export & Share**: Export any diagram as an SVG image.
+- **Export & Share**: Export any diagram as a vector image.

+## Prerequisites

+Node.js v20.0.0 or higher.

-## Quickstarts
+## Quickstart

 ### Claude Code
-`claude mcp add mindpilot-mcp -- npx @mindpilot/mcp@latest`
+`claude mcp add mindpilot -- npx @mindpilot/mcp@latest`

 ### Cursor
 Under `Settings` > `Cursor Settings` > `MCP` > Click `Add new global MCP server` and configure mindpilot in the `mcpServers` object.